 According to the Mayo Clinic, humidity, or the amount of water vapor in the air, should be kept at about 30-50% inside of your home.
-If your home has too much or not enough, humidity can have many adverse effects.
-If you’re wondering about your home’s level, you can use a hygrometer to test your indoor air and ensure you are in that ideal range.
+If your home has too much or not enough, it can have many adverse effects.
+If you’re wondering about the amount of moisture in your home, you can use a hygrometer to test your indoor air and ensure you are in that ideal range.

 Too Much Humidity